 - Insulate exposed piping by wrapping it in heat tape or a fitted pipe sleeve.

 - Keep the heat on in your home even if you plan to be gone for several days.
+As the weather cools, monitor your indoor temperature and make sure it stays above 55 degrees in all parts of the house.

 - In case freezing weather is predicted, you should keep the cupboard doors under the sink open and make sure heat can reach those pipes.